Find Grad Schools

 9 Yearly Graduations

-Iowa State University is the 8th most popular school in the nation for students seeking a graduate certificate in agriculture and agriculture operations.
+Iowa State University is the 8th most popular school in the nation for students seeking a graduate certificate in agriculture & agriculture operations.
 Each year, around 31,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,324 per year, while in-state graduate students, on average, pay $10,140 per year.
-For the 2020-2021 academic year, 9 graduate certificates were handed out to agriculture and agriculture operations majors at Iowa State.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 44% were women.
+The average in-state tuition for full-time undergraduates is $8,678 per year, while in-state graduate students, on average, pay $10,572 per year.
+During the most recent year for which we have data, 9 people received their graduate certificate in agriculture & agriculture operations from Iowa State.
+Of these students, 46% were women and 23% were members of underrepresented racial-ethnic groups.

 8 Yearly Graduations

-Louisiana State University and Agricultural & Mechanical College comes in at #10 on our list of the most popular colleges offering graduate certificates in agriculture and agriculture operations.
+Louisiana State University and Agricultural & Mechanical College comes in at #10 on our list of the most popular colleges offering graduate certificates in agriculture & agriculture operations.
 Each year, around 34,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
-For the 2020-2021 academic year, 8 graduate certificates were handed out to agriculture and agriculture operations majors at Louisiana State University.
+During the most recent year for which we have data, 8 people received their graduate certificate in agriculture & agriculture operations from Louisiana State University.

 #11